 Her friends had visited us earlier, coming to our rooms.
 They were nice enough but (all) very intense, serious.
 They were (falsely) convinced ‘we’ might be able to help them ‘get out’ of Russia?
 Intense – desperate.
 It all felt really uncomfortable.

-I gave one of them a cassette of the band and a Walkman, to keep.
-I agreed to writing a letter inviting them to the UK (a requirement for any Russian travelling abroad).
+I gave one of them a cassette of the band and a spare Walkman I had, to keep.
+I also agreed to writing a letter inviting them to the UK (a requirement for any Russian travelling abroad).

 After the meal we had a Russian ‘disco’ in the large Hotel function room, where we performed other set (a gig) in the hotel.
-A more commercial set this time with a few, additional, covers, George Michael, Luthor Vandross etc. along with our original songs, largely acoustically as we had limited access to all our gear which remained on the main stage after the gig.
+A more commercial set this time with a few, additional, covers, George Michael, Luthor Vandross, Whitney Houston etc. along with our original songs, largely acoustically as we had limited access to our gear which had remained on or around the main stage after the gig.

 We were going down great until we started the Russian’ language bit.